-The so-calles "shared space" is a planning approach to to minimise demarcations between differnet modes of transport by removing features such as curbs, road surface markings, traffic signs and regulations (FGM, 2014).
-The principle behind this is quite simpl: all road users feel fundamentally insecure and therefore the attention is increased massively.
+The so-called "shared space" is a planning approach to minimise demarcations between different modes of transport by removing features such as curbs, road surface markings, traffic signs and regulations (FGM, 2014).
+The principle behind this is quite simple: all road users feel fundamentally insecure and therefore the attention is increased massively.
 Experiences and surveys show that this leads to a reduction of road accidents and an increase of use as well as quality of public space.

-Fig. 1: VIENNA, Mariahilfer Straße rendering: In a citizen survey in March 2014 (with a stake of almost 80% of the voters) the inhabitants of the neighbouring districts were in favour of the traffic calming Mariahilfer Straße with 53.2%.
+Fig. 1: VIENNA, Mariahilfer Straße: In a citizen survey in March 2014 (with a stake of almost 80% of the voters) the inhabitants of the neighbouring districts were in favour of the traffic calming Mariahilfer Straße with 53.2%.
 Shared space or pedestrian zone covering a distance of 1.6 km.
-Picture Credits: APA/STADT WIEN/ B+B ORSO.PITRO.
+Picture Credits: stadtland.

 Not only in the public space but also in the private space, there are numerous examples of common usage, especially for touristic use.
 Examples are: couchsurfing, an Internet- based guest network for the exchange of accommodation with 7 million members in more than 100,000 towns (couchsurfing, 2014) worldwide, private renting of rooms like Airbnb, founded in August 2008 with headquarters in San Francisco, another worldwide community for private accommodation (Airbnb, 2014) or houses and home exchange.
-One exhange of living space in Vorarberg - announced by the exchange platform of Radio Vorarberg - has become a pilot project in the country of Vorarlberg (ORF, 2013).
+One exchange of living space in Vorarlberg - announced by the exchange platform of Radio Vorarlberg - has become a pilot project in the country of Vorarlberg (ORF, 2013).
 A young family of five people from Wolfurt had offered their too small apartment in exchange for a house and the change was successfully completed.

 Particularly in the age group 50 + there are innovative examples, when it comes to share living space.
 On the one hand, the costs are reduced by sharing and on the other hand it is more possible to stay in the community.
-Nevertheless the focus is again projects with new constructions.
+Nevertheless, the focus is again projects with new constructions.
 However, many older people live in large flats over 100 m2, the general these units could be easily converted to residential communities, corresponding individual and communal areas.
-This has tow effects: more exchange of the inhabitants and resources saving (space, energy , heating, ...).
-The combination with thermal renovation this community housing projects causes a higher energy efficiency than thermal renovation alone.
+This has two effects: more exchange of the inhabitants and resources saving (e.g. space, energy, heating).
+The combination with thermal renovation this community housing project causes higher energy efficiency than thermal renovation alone.
 Increasing only the higher occupation density brings an energy-saving effect (Brandl, 2012, P. 111).
-Moreover mobile services are organized easier and more cost -efficient, if needed.
+Moreover, mobile services are organized easier and more cost-efficient, if needed.
 There is variety of models possible - from small apartments including bathroom in a shared large apartment up to a family house with common areas.
-This ensures privacy and takes advantage of the common facilities .
-But do these forms of housing really have a chance?
-Is this too much social romanticism?
+This ensures privacy and takes advantage of the common facilities.